home-assistant/frontend/gallery/src/pages/components/ha-dialogs.markdown

 # Material Design 3

 Our dialogs are based on the latest version of Material Design.
-Specs and guidelines can be found on it's [website](https://m3.material.io/components/dialogs/overview).
+Specs and guidelines can be found on its [website](https://m3.material.io/components/dialogs/overview).

 # Highlighted guidelines